About the Geology Degree

-Geology at California University of Pennsylvania is a wide-ranging, exciting field of study that is much more than the traditional study of rocks and minerals.
+A Geology degree at California University of Pennsylvania is a wide-ranging, exciting field of study that is much more than the traditional study of rocks and minerals.
 Undergraduates who pursue a Bachelor of Science in Geology quickly discover that geologists provide problem-solving and pragmatic approaches to address the complex challenges of energy, resource and environmental issues.

-The geology program provides opportunities to learn geological principles and historical perspectives, become familiar with methods of geological research, acquire lab and field experience, and obtain analytical skills necessary to work independently or as part of a team.
+The geology degree program provides opportunities to learn geological principles and historical perspectives, become familiar with methods of geological research, acquire lab and field experience, and obtain analytical skills necessary to work independently or as part of a team.
 Students are prepared for careers working at geological field sites related to resource extraction or environmental remediation, or in geological and engineering laboratories and businesses.
 While part-time students may take longer, full-time students should expect to complete the program in four years.